 This is her recipe for pumpkin pie.
 In my family, the regular kind of pumpkin pie (you know, the recipe on the side of the canned pumpkin tin?) is know as “Mud Pie” and is frowned upon when brought to family gatherings.
-At the least it is looked at with suspicion and disdain.
+At the least it is looked at with suspicion.
+And maybe sadness.

 Mammy’s Pumpkin Pie

-1 pint HOME-canned pumpkin ( It is BEST to cut up and use a fresh pumpkin but by no means should you use store bought canned pumpkin!!)
+1 pint HOME-canned pumpkin, which is 2 cups ( by no means should you use store bought canned pumpkin in this recipe!)

-OR, you can bake a small pie pumpkin at 350*F til its fork tender.
+To prepare fresh pumpkin, bake a small pie pumpkin at 350*F til its fork tender.
 Just place a cut pumpkin cut side down, with the seeds cleaned out of it, on a foil or parchment covered baking sheet.
-When the pumpkin is tender enough to push a fork through the shell, its done.
+When the pumpkin is tender enough to push a fork through the shell, it’s done.
+Let it cool enough to handle it then scoop out the baked pumpkin.

 1 1/2 cups sugar